© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Stratton Down is a scheduled monument protected by Historic England under reference 1002871.
 View the official record →

-Round barrow on Stratton Down is a Bronze Age burial monument situated in Dorset.
+Round barrow on Stratton Down is a Bronze Age burial mound located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002871.

 Round barrow on Stratton Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002871.